 Cook both pumpkin and ash gourd separately in a little water until soft.

-Enjoy preparing kali and kootu for this Thiruvathirai.
+Enjoy preparing kali and this healthy kootu for this Thiruvathirai.

 If you found this post useful, I would really love it if you pin it or share it with your Facebook fans or Twitter followers or Google+ circles today.
 All it takes is a simple click on the “pin it” “like,” “share,” “tweet,” or Google+ buttons below the post.
 It will keep me motivated.
 Thank you.